GULibrarySandbox/ten-repo/content/01-quality.md

 - Each row is an observation
 - Each cell contains one value.

 By arranging all the variables of an observation along a single row, all elements about that observation are contained within a clearly delineated record: the single row.
-With all variables recorded in columns, these observations of a patient, a survey respondent, an event, a biological sample etc, are reliably linked to their subject.
+With all variables recorded in columns, these observations of a patient, a survey respondent, an historical event, a biological sample etc, are reliably linked to their subject.

 Tidy data provides both the stability and the flexibility to reliably process and export data to any system; including running processes and modelling which later become desirable or significant for your research.